avishj/VTopBulkDownloader/README.md

 VTOP_PASSWORD=<your VTop password>
 ```
 4. Run `npm run start` to compile the TypeScript code and start the program.
-5. An automated browser window will open, prompting you to log in to your VTop account.
-6. The credentials you entered in the `.env` file will be used to log in.
+5. An automated browser window will open, and the credentials you entered in the `.env` file will be used to log in.
-7. You will be prompted to solve a CAPTCHA.
-(Optional)
+6. You will be prompted to solve a CAPTCHA, if required.
+Click the login button to continue.
-8. After logging in, you can let the program run for a while to download all your data.
+7. After logging in, the program is self sufficient, and you can let the program run for a while to download all your data.
-9. You can monitor the progress of the download in the `$ console` or via the `output/*.log` file.
+8. You can monitor the progress of the download in the `$ console` or via the `output/*.log` file.
-10. The program will automatically exit once it has finished downloading all your data.
+9. The program will automatically exit once it has finished downloading all your data.

 ## Output